 Hard Night Guards - Methyl Methacrylate

-More recently, methyl methacrylate has been used in making plexiglass, bathroom fixtures, and for creating medical cement for bone replacements.
-The main difference is that these items are properly cured whereas methyl methacrylate was applied to nails as a liquid.
-The acrylic appliances produced by dental laboratories are properly cured so patients are not at risk of exposure.
+More recently, methyl methacrylate has been used to make plexiglass, bathroom fixtures, and medical cement for bone replacements.
+The main difference is that these items are appropriately cured, whereas methyl methacrylate was applied to nails as a liquid.
+The acrylic appliances produced by dental laboratories are appropriately cured, so patients are not at risk of exposure.

-Please be reminded that should you wish to discuss a case in more detail, our experienced technical team is here to assist you.
+Please be reminded that should you wish to discuss a case in more detail; our experienced technical team is here to assist you.